-Discontinuing a course will affect your transcript (permanent record) by showing a "W" for that course.
-If you simply stop attending class and do not officially withdraw from the course, you will receive an "F" grade for each course in which you are still enrolled.
+Discontinuing a course will affect the student's transcript (permanent record) by showing a "W" for that course.
+If a student simply stops attending class and does not officially withdraw from the course, such student will receive an "F" grade for each course in which a student is still enrolled.